Calculate Metric Task

 - NPS: Net Promoter Score.
 Identify the Detractors, Passives, and Promoters from NPS questions.

-- Single Time Period: The metric will be calculated using data from the chosen time period.
+- Single time period: The metric will be calculated using data from the chosen time period.

 - Click Save.

-Adding Subsequent Tasks & Conditions
+Adding Tasks and Conditions

-- Click Select Condition Type and select Tasks.
+. - Click Select Condition Type and select Tasks.

-- If desired, Add new subsequent tasks to be triggered based on your Calculate metric condition.Qtip: Each task will be labeled with a unique ID (e.g., “T2”) for easier identification and organization.
-If you add a Calculate metric task after an email task, but you are piping the results of the calculate metric task into your email task, the tasks will be automatically reordered so that they are in the correct order.
+Qtip: Each tasks are labeled with a unique ID (e.g., “T-ID 1,” “T-ID 2”) for easier identification and organization.
+If you add a calculate metric task after an email task, but you’re piping the results of the calculate metric task into your email task, the tasks will be automatically reordered so that they are in the correct order.

 When Calculate Metric Tasks Are Completed

-All types of survey responses can cause changes to the metrics calculated in a Calculate metric task.
+All types of survey responses can cause changes to the metrics calculated in a calculate metric task.
 This will cause subsequent tasks to trigger under certain conditions.

 - Absolute change: The aggregate data from the first time period subtracted from the aggregate from the second time period.